INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

   docker/docker-bench-security
 ```

 Have a look at the output of this command.
 As you probably notice there isn't very much to complain about.
-That's mainly because the Hacking-Lab LiveCD has [Apparmor](https://en.wikipedia.org/wiki/AppArmor) (alternative to SELinux) installed and set to enforcing mode using the `docker-default` profile, Docker Swarm mode is disabled and there aren't many/any Docker images or running container.
+That's mainly because the Hacking-Lab LiveCD has [Apparmor](https://en.wikipedia.org/wiki/AppArmor) (alternative to SELinux) installed and set to enforcing mode using the `docker-default` profile, Docker Swarm mode is disabled and there aren't many/any Docker images or running containers.

 #### Docker Networking
-Plase have a special look at the following lines from the output of the previous lab part:
+Please have a special look at the following lines from the output of the previous lab part:

 ```bash
 [INFO] 2 - Docker daemon configuration
 [WARN] 2.1  - Ensure network traffic is restricted between containers on the default bridge
 ```

 What does this mean?
 Well it means that any container you start by using `docker run` will be placed inside the default `docker0` Linux bridge and that every container attached to this bridge can commicate with the others via **all** ports!
-You could place containers inside custom created Docker networks by using the `docker run ` option `--network` but as already said, that's something you have to care about by explicity using this param manually.
+You could place containers inside custom created Docker networks by using the `docker run` option `--net / --network` but as already said, that's something you have to care about by explicitly using this param manually.

 Let's prove these statements by running two `network-ninja` containers and test the reachability between each other.
-The [network ninja](https://github.com/HSRNetwork/network-ninja) Docker image is a simple and relatively small network troubleshooing image with batteries included (some helpful tools installed).
+The [network ninja](https://github.com/HSRNetwork/network-ninja) Docker image is a simple and relatively small network troubleshooting image with batteries included (some helpful tools pre-installed).
 We at the INS Intitute for Networked Solutions mainly built and use it to troubleshoot network issues or for lab setups.
-Open a second Terminal window and issue the following two statements each inside it's own window.
+Open a second Terminal window and issue the following two statements (each inside it's own window).

 Terminal Window 1 (server) & 2 (client):
 ```bash
 docker run --rm -it hsrnetwork/network-ninja /bin/bash
 ```

 Now that you should have two open Bash sessions, issue `ip address` inside the server session to get it's current IP address.
-Write it down, you will need it in a few minutes.
+Write it down, you will need it in a few moments.

 Start a listening service (TCP) on any port you like (e.g. `5000`) by using [Netcat](https://en.wikipedia.org/wiki/Netcat) (`nc`):